 - A picnic engagement party with Twister and boules, also via Polka Dot Bride

 The themed party

 Yes, even an engagement party can have a theme.
 Most will go subtle, with a sweet decor or colour scheme – I especially love themes that reflect something about a couple’s lives and relationship.
 For example, if you met speed dating, you could host a speed dating-style event for family and friends to get to know one another.
 Of course, there are those of us that love a full-scale dress-up, and why not?
-Make sure you pick a theme where your costumes will be complementary and your guests will be comfortable, but beyond that, use your imagination.
+Make sure you pick a theme where your costumes will be complimentary and your guests will be comfortable, but beyond that, use your imagination.
 You could even throw a murder mystery or, if you got engaged in an exotic location (or know where you’ll be honeymooning), throw a destination-themed bash.
 So fun!